adjust/ios_sdk/README.md

 You can set up the adjust SDK to handle deeplinks that are used to open your app via a custom URL scheme.
 We will only read certain adjust specific parameters.
 This is essential if you are planning to run retargeting or re-engagement campaigns with deeplinks.

+If you are planning to run retargeting or re-engagement campaigns with deep links, you should put the adjust campaign specific parameter into your deep link.
+For more information on how to run retargeting or re-engagement campaigns with deep links, check our [official docs][reattribution-deeplinks].

 In the Project Navigator open the source file your Application Delegate.
 Find or add the method `openURL` and add the following call to adjust: